MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-with-intune.md

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) for Mac](microsoft-defender-atp-mac.md)

 This topic describes how to deploy Microsoft Defender ATP for Mac through Intune.
-A successful deployment requires the completion of the following steps:
+A successful deployment requires the completion of all of the following steps:
 - [Download installation and onboarding packages](#download-installation-and-onboarding-packages)
 - [Client device setup](#client-device-setup)
 - [Create System Configuration profiles](#create-system-configuration-profiles)